 Welcome to the Southern Illinois Trauma Center

 The first Level I trauma center in the region, the Southern Illinois Trauma Center (SITC), serves an 18-county region of west central and southern Illinois with Level I trauma care.
-Initially a partnership of Southern Illinois University School of Medicine, Memorial Medical Center, and St. John’s Hospital, the SITC was approved by the Illinois Department of Public Health and began operations in July 1999 under the leadership of its first medical director, Dr. William (Bill) Schiller.
+Initially a partnership of Southern Illinois University School of Medicine, Springfield Memorial Hospital, and St. John’s Hospital, the SITC was approved by the Illinois Department of Public Health and began operations in July 1999 under the leadership of its first medical director, Dr. William (Bill) Schiller.
 The SITC, along with strong regional EMS, hospital and community partners, rapidly demonstrated the value and feasibility of a regional southern Illinois Level I Trauma Center.
-For 15 years, the SITC hospital site alternated annually between St. John’s Hospital and Memorial Medical Center.
-Today the SITC has a permanent home at Memorial Medical Center.
+For 15 years, the SITC hospital site alternated annually between St. John’s Hospital and Springfield Memorial Hospital.
+The SITC has a permanent home at Springfield Memorial Hospital.

 Following Dr. Schiller’s retirement in 2002, Dr. John Fortune led the SITC until 2004.
 Dr. John Sutyak, who has worked fulltime with the SITC since 2001, is the current medical director, a position he has held since 2004.
-The SITC faculty includes three additional fulltime SIU trauma/critical care surgeons: Dr. Jarrod Wall, Dr. Adam Reid and Dr. Brandt Whitehurst.
+The SITC faculty includes four additional fulltime SIU trauma/critical care surgeons: Dr. Jarrod Wall, Dr. Adam Reid, Dr. Brandt Whitehurst, and Dr. Benjamin Rejowski.
 All SITC surgeons are diplomats of the American Board of Surgery in both General Surgery and Surgical Critical Care.
 Several SITC surgeons also volunteer as Associate Examiners for the American Board of Surgery.
 SITC surgeons and their families live in the Springfield area, the region they serve.
 They are personally invested in Southern Illinois through family, schools, athletics, churches, and many other local organizations.
-Collectively, the four trauma surgeons represent more than 60 combined years of trauma/critical care experience.
+Collectively, the five trauma surgeons represent more than 70 combined years of trauma/critical care experience.
 In recent years trauma surgical care has become closely aligned with critical care or intensive care.
 All four SITC trauma surgeons have specialized training in both surgical trauma and critical care which means the patients are not only managed in the Emergency Department but beyond to the ICU, hence providing more cohesive care.

 The SITC treats about 1,400 patients each year.
 Our trauma team and the regional system are organized to provide emergency and in-patient treatment as well as follow-up care after hospitalization, specializing in patients with multiple injuries.
 About 25% of patients seen by the SITC are initially evaluated at another access hospital before transfer for care of their complex injuries.